 “Then, Bāhiya, you should train your mind in this way:

-This is the end of all suffering and pain.”
+This, just this, is the end of all suffering.”

-Through hearing this short teaching of the Dhamma from the Blessed One, the mind of Bāhiya of the Bark-cloth right then and there was released from all defects completely.
+Through hearing this short teaching of the Dhamma from the Blessed One, the mind of Bāhiya of the Bark-cloth right then and there was released from all defilements.
 Having given Bāhiya of the Bark-cloth this short teaching of the Dhamma, the Blessed One left.

 Not long after the Blessed One’s had left, Bāhiya was attacked & killed by a cow with a young calf.
 Then the Blessed One, having gone for alms in Sāvatthī, after the meal, returning from his alms round with a large number of monks, saw that Bāhiya had died.
 On seeing him, he said to the monks, “Take Bāhiya’s body, monks, put it on a litter, carry it away, cremate it and build him a memorial.
 Your friend in the holy life has died.”

-Answering, “As you say, Lord,” to the Blessed One, the monks did as he had told, taking away the body of Bahaya and burning it.
+Answering, “As you say, Venerable Sir,” to the Blessed One, the monks did as he had told, taking away the body of Bahaya and burning it.
 Then they went to the Blessed One.
 On arrival, having bowed down to him, they sat to one side.
-As they were sitting there, they said to him, “Bāhiya’s body has been cremated, lord, and his memorial has been built.
+As they were sitting there, they said to him, “Bāhiya’s body has been cremated, Venerable Sir, and his memorial has been built.
 What is his destination?
 What is his future state?”

 “Monks, Bāhiya of the Bark-cloth was wise.
 He followed the teaching exactly as it was given and brought no resistance to it.
 Bāhiya of the Bark-cloth, monks, is totally set free.”